Unisex name: Irish

 Among Irish Catholics in the 19th and 20th centuries, it was not unusual to give a child that was assigned male at birth a feminine middle name, particularly "Mary", as a sign of religious devotion.
 Joseph Mary Plunkett was a signatory of the Irish Declaration of Independence in 1916, and was later executed as one of the leaders of the Easter Rising.

 Italian

 In Italy, unisex names (nomi ambigenere) are very rare.
 There are names that are primarily male, like Andrea (which is female, e.g., in English, Spanish, German, and French) or Felice, that can also be given to females.
-Names like Celeste, Amabile, Fiore, Loreto, or Diamante are, as opposite, female names that occasionally can be given to males.
+Names like Celeste, Amabile, Fiore or Diamante are, as opposite, female names that occasionally can be given to males.

 Sometimes "Maria" is used as a middle male name (such as Antonio Maria).

-"Rosario" (feminine: "Rosaria") is a male name in Italian whereas in Spanish it is female.
+"Loreto" (feminine "Loreta" or "Loretta") and "Rosario" (feminine: "Rosaria") are male names in Italian whereas in Spanish they are female.

 There are also unisex nicknames, for example: